Oprah with Meghan and Harry: Alleged comments about Archie's skin color

 In his 2023 interview with Tom Bradby, Harry was questioned if he and Meghan had accused members of his family of racism during their 2021 interview with Winfrey, to which Harry responded "No. The British press said that, right?
 Did Meghan ever mention 'they're racists'?"
 He reiterated his earlier claims that "there was concern about his [son's] skin colour," but he would attribute it to "unconscious bias," which he said was different from racism.
 According to Victoria Ward in a piece for The Telegraph, sources claimed that the then Prince of Wales (now King Charles III) and the Duchess of Sussex exchanged letters after the interview, in which they both acknowledged that the remark was not made with malice and Meghan stated that she never intended to accuse the person who made the alleged "comment" of being a racist, but was raising concerns about unconscious bias.

 In November 2023, the Dutch edition of Endgame, written by Omid Scobie, who had previously authored the couple's biography, was recalled after it erroneously included the names of two royals who were alleged to have asked questions about Harry and Meghan's future child's skin color.
 The two royals named in Scobie's book were reported by Piers Morgan to have been King Charles III and Catherine, Princess of Wales.
 An investigation was launched to determine how the names appeared in the Dutch version, as Scobie stated "I have never submitted a book that had their names in it."
+In 2026, Tom Bower refuted Scobie's claims in his book Betrayal: Power, Deceit and the Fight for the Future of the Royal Family and reiterated that the single conversation Harry referred to involved Charles and Camilla at Clarence House in 2016, and it was a light-hearted conversation until Meghan decided to weaponize it.